Christmas Tea

 Christmas Tea served up in glass mugs with cinnamon sticks and fresh cranberries in the background.

 My family has many holiday traditions that center around cherished Christmas recipes.
-From baking Cut Out Sugar Cookies and Candy Cane Cookies together to enjoying Hashbrown Breakfast Casserole and Cinnamon Rolls on Christmas morning, to enjoying a New York Strip Roast for Christmas dinner.
+From baking our favorite Christmas Cookies together to making simple no-bake holiday treats for neighbors to enjoying Hashbrown Breakfast Casserole and Cinnamon Rolls for Christmas Breakfast, to enjoying a New York Strip Roast for Christmas dinner.
 Another favorite tradition that dates back to my childhood is Homemade Spiced Tea.

 Ever since I can remember, my mom kicked off the holidays by making a huge batch of what she referred to as Christmas Tea and we have enjoyed it year after year after year.